On June 2, 2021, the Legal Advice & Referral Center merged with the NH Pro Bono Program to form 603 Legal Aid. Learn

-New Hampshire Legal Assistance (NHLA) and 603 Legal Aid are offering free online help sessions for tenants facing eviction.
+New Hampshire Legal Assistance (NHLA) and 603 Legal Aid offered free online help sessions for tenants facing eviction.

-During these Eviction Clinics, legal aid attorneys and paralegals will explain tenants’ rights during an eviction and answer questions.
-They cannot provide legal advice for specific cases at the clinics.
+During these Eviction Clinics, legal aid attorneys and paralegals explained tenants’ rights during an eviction and answered questions.
+They did not provide legal advice for specific cases at the clinics.